 High Linoleic Acid Content for Clogged Pores and Oily Skin

 One thing that makes sacha inchi oil special is its high essential fatty acid content – 93%.
 35% of that fatty acid content is linoleic acid making it about 32% of the oil.
 Compare this to 10% in coconut oil and 1-2% in avocado oil.

 This is pretty monumental when you consider how many people who think they can’t use oil on their skin because they are prone to oily patches and clogged pores.
 Not only can oils give your skin moisture without clogging your pores, certain ones like sacha inchi oil can actually help minimize your oiliness.

-Additionally, linoleic acid helps to even out skin tone.
+Additionally, oils high in linoleic acid helps to even out skin tone.

 Omega-3 Content Like No Other

 When we say sacha inchi oil is 93% essential fatty acid, we mean that it's very high in a combination of omega-6 and omega-3.
 Most oils have more omega-6 than omega-3.

 Take grapeseed oil for example.
 It has 70% linoleic acid (uniquely high, though not quite as much as sacha inchi) with 696 times as much omega-6 as omega-3.
 Compare that to olive oil, which has 12x as much omega-6 than omega-3, and sesame oil with 137x as much omega-6 as omega-3.

 Sacha inchi is an exception here with the essential fatty acid content at 48% omega-3 and 36% omega-6, this oil is unique.

 The omega-3 content of sacha inchi has made it really popular among health enthusiasts, since the balance of these two omegas is uber important, and our diets skew us heavily towards omega-6.